nicholasdille/container-slides/150_gitlab/060_api/slides.md

 ### Resources

-Resources for every aspect of GitLab [](https://docs.gitlab.com/ee/api/api_resources.html)
+There is an [API resources](https://docs.gitlab.com/ee/api/api_resources.html) for every aspect of GitLab

 ---